CAN YOU SEE ANYTHING NOW?

 The characters are complex—there's a suicidal painter, Margie, who has been teaching her evangelical neighbor, Etta, how to paint nudes; and her husband, the town therapist, who suspects his work helps no one; as well as their college-aged daughter Noel—whose roommate, Pixie, joins them at home for a winter holiday, only to fall into Trinity’s freezing river.

-Notes On Orion is a memoir that will be released in spring of 2018.
+THE LOST BOYS is an account of my son's heroin overdose, and will be released in 2018.
 In it, I reflect on some of the ways that the opiate epidemic in America has affected our lives and the lives of those we love.
-I'm battling through the second draft right now, and it's a beast to write—I've never tackled book length narrative non-fiction before, and man, ouch.
+I'm battling through the second draft now, and it's a beast to write—I've never tackled book length narrative non-fiction before, and man, ouch.
 Can't wait till it's done.
 Hope it's a good one.
+Still playing around with the title—the design on the left is just my quick photoshop and won't be the final cover.

 between midnight and dawn